-Within each section there is clear focus on the issues faced by young people, including bullying/cyber bullying and substance misuse.
-The course also teaches the importance of promoting wellbeing and protective factors.
+Within each section there is clear focus on the issues faced by young people, including bullying/cyber-bulling and substance misuse.
+The course will also teach the importance of promoting wellbeing and protective factors.

 Our instructors provide a safe learning environment and are trained to support you throughout the whole course.
 If you don’t feel comfortable joining in certain parts, then there is no pressure to.